Application Procedure for the Master of Music Degree

 5. Sight reading (at a live audition)

-Vocal: Satisfactory live or taped audition with three contrasting pieces from different periods demonstrating acceptable proficiency in diction in English, German, French, and Italian.
+Vocal: Satisfactory live or taped audition with four contrasting pieces from different periods demonstrating acceptable proficiency in diction in English, German, French, and Italian.
 Vocal students are also expected to demonstrate basic undergraduate proficiency using the International Phonetic Alphabet (IPA) and fluency in basic keyboard accompanying skills, which may be done during a live audition or at a later time if a recorded audition is submitted.

-3) International Applicants Only
+3) Additional Requirements for International Applicants

-4) Graduate Assistantships (Optional)
+4) Graduate Assistantships

 The University has established March 1 as the priority deadline for applications for the following fall.
 This priority deadline is particularly important for students if they are considering applying for a graduate assistantship or any type of scholarship.